Super Bowl XVI: Super Bowl pregame news

-This was the first Super Bowl to feature two first-time participants since Super Bowl III (there has been only one since, Super Bowl XX between the Chicago Bears and New England Patriots).
-This was also the only Super Bowl to date between two teams who had losing records the previous season, although Super Bowl XXXIV matched a team that had a losing record in 1998 (St. Louis Rams) against a team that finished a mediocre 8–8 that year (Tennessee Titans).
-This is the most recent Super Bowl in which both teams had never appeared in any AFL/NFL title game before the merger (the 49ers had played in the final championship game of the All-America Football Conference before joining the NFL in 1950).
+This was the first Super Bowl to feature two first-time participants since Super Bowl III, and there has been only one since: (Super Bowl XX between the Chicago Bears and New England Patriots).
+If there is another Super Bowl with both conferences featuring first time participants, it would have to match the Detroit Lions vs the Cleveland Browns, Jacksonville Jaguars, or Houston Texans.
+This was also the only Super Bowl to date between two teams that had losing records the previous season, although Super Bowl XXXIV matched a team that had a losing record in 1998 (the St. Louis Rams) against a team that went 8–8 that year (the Tennessee Titans).
+This is the most recent Super Bowl in which both teams had never appeared in any AFL or NFL title game before the merger (the 49ers had played in the final championship game of the All-America Football Conference before joining the NFL in 1950).

-This is the only Super Bowl to be played at the Pontiac Silverdome.
-The Super Bowl did return to Michigan for Super Bowl XL, but that game was played at Ford Field in Detroit, which, in 2002, had replaced the Pontiac Silverdome as the home site for the Detroit Lions.
+This was the only Super Bowl to be played at the Pontiac Silverdome.
+The Super Bowl did return to Michigan for Super Bowl XL, but that game was played at Ford Field in Detroit, which in 2002 had replaced the Silverdome as the home of the Detroit Lions.
 This was also only the second Super Bowl to not take place in one of the three so-called 'big Super Bowl Cities' (the other was Houston in January 1974).
 Fourteen of the previous 15 Super Bowls took place in either Miami, Florida, New Orleans, Louisiana or in the Greater Los Angeles Area.
+The next nine Super Bowls would take place in New Orleans, California, or Florida with Tampa, Florida joining the rotation with Super Bowl XVIII.
+The next time the Super Bowl would be held in a cold weather city would be a decade from now with Super Bowl XXVI being held in Minneapolis, Minnesota on January 26, 1992.

 As the designated home team, the Bengals wore their black home uniforms with white pants, while the 49ers donned their road white uniforms with gold pants.
+This was the only Super Bowl where the 49ers away jerseys featured screen printed numbers.
+The next Super Bowl where the 49ers were the designated away team, their jerseys featured stitched on numbers.
+All subsequent Super Bowls where the 49ers have been the away team have featured this ever since.

 On the day of the game, a 49ers bus which had Bill Walsh and Montana on board was stuck in traffic due to bad weather and a motorcade carrying then-Vice President George H. W. Bush.
 As a result, they did not arrive at the stadium until 90 minutes before kickoff time.
 "Coach Walsh was pretty loose on the bus," Montana told Sports Illustrated after the game.
-"He said, ‘I’ve got the radio on and we’re leading 7-0.
+"He said, ‘I’ve got the radio on and we’re leading 7–0.
 The trainer’s calling the plays.’"